CFO or Controller? Which is right for your business?

 Need a little more detail on the relative job descriptions?

 CONTROLLER.
 The controller is the brains of the day-to-day accounting functions.
 This typically manages all the Accountants and Clerks, assigning duties and balancing workloads.
-In addition, the Controller is the guardian of the balance sheet, and takes responsibility for month end General Journal entries that will keep everything in check.
+In addition, the Controller is the guardian of the balance sheet and takes responsibility for month-end General Journal entries that will keep everything in check.
 When they are not keeping the wheels turning, they should be forecasting cash flows, managing the budgeting process, and monitoring credit balances.
-Here’s a simple Controller Job Description.

 CFO.
-The CFO duties are as varied as the companies that hire them, but in general include all forward-looking tasks from planning strategy to modeling mergers.
+The CFO’s duties are as varied as the companies that hire them.
+In general, CFOs focus on all forward-looking tasks from planning strategy to modeling mergers.
 In smaller companies, CFOs take on direct management control of multiple functions that might include HR, IT, and Operations.
-As the company grows larger, CFOs tend to be the strategic member of the executive team, and often the chief “explainer” for complex operational and financial issues, market trends, competitive concerns, compliance issues, and more.
-Here’s a simple CFO Job Description.
+As the company grows, the CFO tends to be the strategic member of the executive team, and often serves as the chief “explainer” for complex operational and financial issues, market trends, competitive concerns, compliance issues, and more.

 Choose Wisely